husisusi/officeonlin-install.sh/README.md

 - `lool_configure_opts`: free form string to add even more options ! _`--enable-debug` by default_. **For experts only!**

 ## Nota Bene
-- All the script's output is logged in the file `/tmp/YYYYMMDD-HHmm_officeonline.log`. where `YYYYMMDD-HHmm` is the date (to the minute) when the script as been launched.
+- All the script's output is logged in the file `/tmp/YYYYMMDD-HHmm_officeonline.log`. where `YYYYMMDD-HHmm` is the date at the minute the script as been launched.

+- `Maxdoc` & `Maxcon` are built-in limitations in WebSocket and intended to guarantee a good QoS and limit resources consumption on the host. *If you intend to change this parameters, take into account that __1 doc opened is around 20MB of RAM used.__*

 - Default parameters are values chosen by the maintainers of this script and not default values used by the softwares compiled here.